cn0047/stash/ed/db/mysql/lockTables.md

 Deadlocks occur because of write operations.

 To reduce the possibility of deadlocks, use transactions rather than LOCK TABLES statements;
-To see the last deadlock in an InnoDB user transaction, use the `SHOW ENGINE INNODB STATUS` command.
+To see the last deadlock use `SHOW ENGINE INNODB STATUS` command.

 | Session 1 | Session 2 |
 |-----------|-----------|